codeclimate/codeclimate-rubocop/config/contents/style/single_argument_dig.md

 Sometimes using dig method ends up with just a single argument.
 In such cases, dig should be replaced with [].

+### Safety:

+This cop is unsafe because it cannot be guaranteed that the receiver is an `Enumerable` or does not have a nonstandard implementation of `dig`.

 ### Example:
     # bad
     { key: 'value' }.dig(:key)